 Recognizing the Signs of a Deltoid Ligament Sprain

-- Noticing bruising reaching towards the heel (occurs occasionally)
+- Occasional bruising toward the heel

-- Challenges with weight-bearing activities or ambulation
+- Difficulty with weight-bearing or walking

-- Restrictions on ankle motion range
+- Restricted ankle motion

-- A sensation of numbness around the injured area
+- Numbness around the injured area

 Diagnostic Measures for Deltoid Ligament Injuries